Dhii/i18n-interface/README.md

 Interfaces for internationalization.

-This package complies with [Dhii] standards
+This package complies with [Dhii] standards.

 [Dhii]:                     https://github.com/Dhii/dhii